How does creativity relate to business?

-Michelle and Adam write folk-rock songs based on true characters from history.
-After recording numerous albums together and separately, they started this blog to document where they went right in the past, where they went wrong, and the day to day process of making their new niche music.
-They also discuss the financial aspects of making an album while creating a life of flexibility.
+Michelle writes folk-rock songs based on true characters from history.
+After recording numerous pychology-based albums, she started this blog to document where she went right in the past, where she went wrong, and the day to day process of making her new niche music.

 Savvy History is About Creativity

-After years of being a full-time musician, Michelle gravitated back towards teaching in her mid-twenties and obtained a master’s degree with a focus in gifted psychology.
-She has formally and informally studied the creative process, the theory of positive disintegration, twice-exceptional students, the autistic brain’s love of systems, the under-explored connection between Asperger’s manifesting as anorexia, mental health struggles among individuals with high potential, giftedness vs. narcissism, and bibliotherapy.
+After years of being a full-time musician, Michelle gravitated back towards teaching in her mid-twenties and obtained a master’s degree with a focus on creativity and education.
+She has formally and informally studied the creative process, the theory of positive disintegration, twice-exceptional students, the role of systemizing versus empathizing, mental health struggles among individuals with high potential, and bibliotherapy.

-Adam explores creativity daily with a more hands-on approach as he tackles home design, remodeling, DIY decor, parenting hacks, and cost-effective meal prep.
-As a sound tech in the music department at a local college – and with years of live performance experience himself – he knows firsthand what it is like to work in a creative environment with a focus on the arts.
+Michelle’s husband Adam explores creativity daily with a hands-on approach as he tackles home repairs, DIY remodeling, parenting hacks, and cost-effective meal prep.
+As a sound tech in the music department at a local college (and with years of live performance experience himself) he knows firsthand what it’s like to work in a creative environment focused on the arts.

 Adam and Michelle have big questions to sort through in the next few years (along with ambitious musical pursuits).
-Will they buy a rental and remodel it?
-Will they stay in their current home?
-Will they have a second child?
-Will they intentionally develop one of their side-hustles into a full-fledged business?
-Will they continue to play live shows or try to sell music online?
-Either way, they will navigate their creative life in the personal finance community in order to hold themselves accountable while learning from others.
+How will they continue to prioritize creativity as busy parents?
+Will they continue to play live shows or will they sell music with e-marketing?
+Will they buy a rental and remodel it (or downsize altogether)?
+How will they document this journey online in order to provide useful information?
+Either way, they will navigate their creative life using this blog to hold themselves accountable while learning from others.

 Check out the FAQ page if you have additional questions.

 Do you want to listen to original songs?
 Click here.